JuliaRakitina/wireline-ops-console/README.md

 - Survey geometry is synthetic and uses a simple balanced-tangential method, not a survey-grade interpretation package.
 - **LAS export is intentionally omitted.** Repeated depths, stationary load changes, reversals and reference discontinuities require explicit pass selection and resampling before a meaningful depth-indexed LAS 2.0 export.
 CSV retains the chronology; JSON retains metadata.
 No misleading LAS file is produced.
 - Chromium is the verified browser.
 Real hardware/transport, multi-user operation, external deployment, and formal accessibility/safety certification are outside this build.
 - No open-source license has been added.
-Licensing and hosted deployment require Julia's approval.
+Licensing and hosted deployment require mine approval.

 ## Further reading